jurajvitalis/uwb-radars-sim/README.md

 # Target localization using UWB radars

-This application simulates an UWB radar system with 4 transcievers and 1 recievers used to localize a target.
+This application simulates an UWB radar system with 4 transcievers and 1 reciever used to localize a target.
 Based on user input, it generates 2-d coordinates as they would have been received from the radar system.

 Then, 3 approximation methods used for target localization (Direct calculation, Least-squares, Taylor series) are compared.